Frequently Asked Enrollment Questions

 Do I need to fill out separate applications for each campus?

 No, you do not.
 On our application site, you will have the option to select to apply to one of our campuses or to both of our campuses.
 Applying at both sites will not have any effect on your chance for placement at either location.
+You may also apply for the OPA Independent Study Program on the same application.

 Does my child have a better opportunity to be chosen for enrollment the earlier we apply during the Open Enrollment period?